chromium/chromium/docs/android_studio.md

 If just one apk target is explicitly specified, then a single apk module is generated.

-To see more detailed structure of gn targets, the `--split-projects` flag can be used.
+If you really prefer a more detailed structure of gn targets, the deprecated `--split-projects` flag can be used.
 This will generate one module for every gn target in the dependency graph.
-This can be very slow.
+This can be very slow and is no longer supported.

-### Excluded Files

-Gradle supports source directories but not source files.
-However, files in Chromium are used amongst multiple targets.
-To accommodate this, the script detects such targets and creates exclude patterns to exclude files not in the current target.
-The editor does not respect these exclude patterns, so the `_all` pseudo module is added which includes directories from all targets.
-This allows imports and refactoring to be across all targets.

-### Extracting .srcjars
+### Generated files

 Most generated .java files in GN are stored as `.srcjars`.
 Android Studio does not support them.
-The generator script builds and extracts them to `extracted-srcjars/` subdirectories for each target that contains generated files.
-This is the reason that the `_all` pseudo module may contain multiple copies of generated files.
-It can be slow to build all these generated files, so if `--fast` is passed then the generator script skips building and extracting them.

-*** note
-** TLDR:** Always re-generate project files when generated files change (this includes `R.java`).
-***
+Our build will automatically extract them to a `generated_java` directory in the output directory during the build.
+Thus if a generated file is missing in Android Studio, build it with ninja first and it should show up in Android Studio afterwards.

 ### Native Files

-This option is no longer supported since Android Studio is very slow when editing in a code base with a large number of C++ files, and Chromium has a lot of C++ code.
+This option is deprecated and no longer supported since Android Studio is very slow when editing in a code base with a large number of C++ files, and Chromium has a lot of C++ code.
 It is recommended to use [VS Code](vscode.md) to edit native files and stick to just editing java files in Android Studio.

 If you still want to enable editing native C/C++ files with Android Studio, pass in any number of `--native-target [target name]` flags in order to use it.
 The